niazjalal/ios_bootcamp_twitter_redux/README.md

 Swift application which revamps our Twitter Application with a new hamburger menu, profile view, and mentions view using the Twitter API.

-Time spent: 12 hours spent in total
+Time spent: 20 hours spent in total

 ### Completed user stories:

 #### Hamburger Menu
 * [x] Required: Dragging anywhere in the view should reveal the menu
-* [x] Required: (PARTIAL) The menu should include links to profile, the home timeline, and the mentions view
+* [x] Required: The menu should include links to profile, the home timeline, and the mentions view
-* [x] Required: (PARTIAL) The menu can look similar to the linked menu or your own UI
+* [x] Required: he menu can look similar to the linked menu or your own UI

 #### Profile Page
 * [x] Required: Contains the user header view